Kenny-dev-futa/archiweb-studio-website/README.md

-# archiweb-studio-website
+# ArchiWeb Studio Website

-A responsive multi-page business website built using HTML and CSS.
+A responsive business website built using HTML and CSS to showcase the services of ArchiWeb Studio.

 ## Pages

-- Home
-- About
+- Home & About
 - Services
 - Contact